-Canada generally enacts its autonomous economic sanctions under SEMA, the regulations under which are country specific.
+Canada generally enacts its autonomous economic sanctions under SEMA.
+The regulations issued under SEMA are countryspecific.
 SEMA enables the Canadian government to impose sanctions when:

 - An international organization or association of states of which Canada is a member calls on its members to take economic measures against a foreign state.
-In principle, when that organization is the United Nations, either the UN Act or SEMA can be employed. - A grave breach of international peace and security has occurred that has or is likely to result in a serious international crisis. - Gross and systematic human rights violations have been committed in a foreign state. - Acts of significant corruption involving a national of a foreign state have been committed.
+In principle, when that organization is the United Nations, either the UN Act or SEMA can be employed. - A grave breach of international peace and security has occurred that has resulted in, or is likely to result in, a serious international crisis. - Gross and systematic human rights violations have been committed in a foreign state. - Acts of significant corruption involving a national of a foreign state have been committed.

-For the country specific sanctions set out in the regulations issued under SEMA, see Government of Canada: Justice Laws Website: SEMA: Regulations made under this Act.
+For the country-specific sanctions set out in the regulations issued under SEMA, see Government of Canada: Justice Laws Website: SEMA: Regulations made under this Act.